 In order for the permeabilization system to function correctly, the following conditions must be met:

 - High porosity: normally between the 15 and the 20% to allow the water to pass directly to the lower layers of the soil.

-- A system of channels of drainage to allow the liquid to be absorbed more quickly increasing the effectiveness of permeable concrete.
+- A system of channels drain to allow fluid to be absorbed more quickly increasing the effectiveness of pervious concrete.

 - Resistance, being this one of the possible points to improve, the company Topmix Permeable assures to have improved the resistance being able to support the transit of the vehicles without problems.

 In the construction section, to get a permeable or porous concrete, sand is not usually used in the mixture in order to reach the necessary porosity, it is simply used as a binder for portland cement and coarse aggregate, achieving a weight that oscillates around 70% than the concrete prepared in a conventional way.

 Permeable concrete: possible future in construction, we show you its characteristics

 -It is ecological: it achieves the restoration of aquifers by allowing the water to follow its normal course towards the subsoil.